ElementAstro/atom-docs/src/content/docs/en/memory/object.md

 ---
-title: ObjectPool Class Documentation
+title: Object Pool
-description: Detailed documentation for the ObjectPool class, including constructors, public methods, and usage examples for managing reusable objects in a thread-safe manner.
+description: Detailed for the ObjectPool class, including constructors, public methods, and usage examples for managing reusable objects in a thread-safe manner.
 ---

-# ObjectPool Documentation

 ## Table of Contents